Financial Aid FAQ

 Q. Do my step-parent's income and assets have to be reported on the FAFSA?

 Yes, if the step-parent is currently married to the parent whose information you are reporting on the FAFSA.
+More information regarding parents and the FAFSA can be found here.

 Q. My parents are separated/divorced.
 Which parent fills out the FAFSA?